JAEYOONSUNG/BPGAconverter/README.md

 #### Warning
 - The basic file for genomic analysis, known as a GenBank file, requires both sequence and annotation in full-format files such as gbff, gb, or gbk.
 Additionally, GenBank prefers a format based on the GeneMarkS2+ pipeline, and using a different annotation pipeline to obtain GenBank files may lead to errors.
-- More than 50 strains can be occuring errors depending on your computer power and R data capacity.
+- Processing more than 50 strains may cause errors depending on your computer’s processing power and R’s data capacity.

 ### BPGA
 **Caution:**
-- BPGA result folder have to located in with genbank files in working directory
+- The BPGA result folder must be located in the same working directory as the GenBank files.
-- BPGA program extract genome name from ORGANISM line rightdown SOURCE line of the genbank file (when it open to text format).
-If you don't want to confusing for matching each column with same name due to empty strain name, you'd better to add strain name at ORGANISM
+- The BPGA program extracts genome names from the ORGANISM line, located directly below the SOURCE line in the GenBank file (when viewed in text format).
+To avoid confusion when matching columns with the same name due to missing strain names, it is recommended to add strain names to the ORGANISM line before running BPGA.
 -

 ### EggNOG [Optional]